alshival/super_bible/README.md

 |NT|	777|	Evangelio de Maria Magdalena|	4|	123|	Rey Samuel's El Evangelio de Maria	|RSEM|	ES|

-The `super_bible` dataset is contained in the folder `SUPER_BIBLE`.You will also find .csv files for each individual translation in the `super_bible` format.
-You will also find a `super_bible.pkl` file which can be imported easily into python using Pandas.
-I like pickle files because I sometimes use them to share pre-trained machine-learning models.
-There is also a CSV file and a SQLite3 database.
 The SQLite3 database contains the `super_bible` in a table titled as such, along with a few useful SQL views:

     create view ESV as
       select * from super_bible